Lately, I've had a lot of leg pain, especially when sitting at my desk or standing in line at the store. Should I be concerned about this new aching?

 New, persistent leg pain certainly warrants a visit to your doctor for evaluation.
 Leg pain can have many causes, but your description of aching after prolonged standing or sitting suggests a possible buildup of fluid in the leg veins (venous congestion).

-Venous congestion occurs when the valves in your leg veins don't work properly to keep blood moving efficiently from your legs to your heart — a condition called venous insufficiency.
-Instead, blood pools in your legs and feet, causing pain and, frequently, swelling.
-People with venous congestion typically describe the pain as a burning or cramping sensation, mainly in the calf.
+Venous congestion occurs when the valves in your leg veins don't work properly to keep blood moving efficiently from your legs to your heart.
+Instead, blood pools in your legs and feet, causing pain and swelling.
+The pain is typically described as a burning or cramping sensation, mainly in the calf.